 Since we often find ourselves in campgrounds/RV parks with sand, mud, and dirt, we decided to get a mat with little scrubbers.
 While it doesn’t keep all the dirt out, it has definitely helped minimize what gets inside.
-This has been especially helpful with school-aged children that love walking through dirt.
+This has been especially helpful with school-aged children that love walking through the dirt.

 You can also minimize the amount of dirt tracked inside your RV with an outdoor camping mat.
 There are many different pretty options (not just the Walmart mats) that help you define your outdoor space.
 Now, in the event of heavy rains, even your precious outdoor camping mat and welcome mat aren’t going to help you out.
 We have been in such conditions that our mats were just floating on the water.
 Good thing we tethered them down!

 How are those faucets working for ya?

-Our faucets worked fine (one in the kitchen and one in the bathroom), but they just weren’t a good quality.
+Our faucets worked fine (one in the kitchen and one in the bathroom), but they just weren’t good quality.
 We felt like we would break them whenever we used them.
 Add to that the inability to really get the water temperature just right.
 It was either too hot or too hold.

 We ended up completely replacing the faucet in our bathroom.
 We purchased one of the cheapest ones could find (like $10) and we were shocked at the difference it made.
 Not only did the facet feel sturdy and good to the touch, but we were now able to better select our water temperature.
 It was the best $10 we spent!!
-The removal and install was very easy as well.
+The removal and install were very easy as well.

 We are still waiting on our kitchen faucet.
-We already purchased it (less than $20), but just haven’t taken the time to replace it yet.
-We already know it will be a game changer for us!
+It’s been purchased (less than $20), but just haven’t taken the time to replace it yet.
+It’s going to be a game-changer for us!!